 The most common imaging techniques during pregnancy:

 Magnetic resonance imaging (MRI): uses a powerful magnetic field, radio waves, and a computer to produce detailed pictures; shows detailed imagery of blood vessels, bones, organs, lymph nodes, and connective tissue (no ionizing radiation).

 X-ray: uses a very small dose of ionizing radiation to produce pictures of bone; most commonly used to diagnose fractures and joint injuries (ionizing radiation).

 Computed Tomography (CT or CAT) scan: uses ionizing radiation to produce images of internal organs, bones, soft tissues, and blood vessels; usually used in an emergency, such as trauma; it can reveal internal injuries and bleeding very quickly (an MRI can take 30 minutes or longer).

 The principal imaging techniques during pregnancy are ultrasound and MRI, neither of which use ionization radiation, nor have any documented adverse effects during pregnancy.
 These are the first-line imaging techniques of choice during pregnancy.

+There may be many different reasons pregnant women require a diagnostic test that uses radiation.
+Severe injury, orthopedic injury, trauma, and suspected malignancy, appendicitis, kidney stones, and/or gallstones are some of the most common.
 For any image request during pregnancy, women need to have a risks and benefits discussion with their HCP regarding general concerns, the necessity of the test, risks in performing the scan, as well the risks in not performing the scan.